Spanish Irregular Verbs: The Ultimate Guide [with Charts]

 - son – they are

-I recommend you commit these conjugations to memory as soon as possible.
+I recommend you learn these conjugations by memory as soon as possible.
 It's probably the most important irregular verb in Spanish, and it will show up in most of the sentences you’ll see, hear, read, or speak.

 Another highly irregular (and important) verb is haber.
 The dictionary might tell you that haber means “to have”, but this doesn't paint the full picture.